Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Incorporating the Polyenergetic Scatter Model in Polyquant

 where $\boldsymbol{s}(\boldsymbol{\rho}_e)$ is the updated scatter estimate based on the current iterate using (\ref{equ:fast_scat_fac}), and $\boldsymbol{\psi}(\boldsymbol{\rho}_e,\xi_j)$ is defined in (\ref{equ:psi}).
 This is then used to calculate the derivative as

 in the same manner as the regular Polyquant method \cite{Mason2017b}.
 We note a subtle difference is the dependence of the scatter term with $\boldsymbol{\rho}_e$.
 With this, the exact formulation of the gradient would include a term from the derivative of the scatter w.r.t. the current estimate, which for convolutional models would be an extra filtering term.
 We have not included this in (\ref{equ4:polysks_deriv}), since we have found it only has a weak dependence on the NLL and hence can be ignored.
-On top of this, the edge modification factor is not everywhere differentiable, so an exact formulation is not possible for our whole model.
 For these reasons, we have ignored this dependence and have symbolized this non-exactness by the `$\approx$' sign.

 Calculating the term $\boldsymbol{s}(\boldsymbol{\rho}_e)$ requires from (\ref{equ:forward_scatter}) the terms $\boldsymbol{\Phi \mu}(\xi)$ for each energy and $\boldsymbol{\Phi \rho}_e$.
 For the first term, we note from the Polyquant formulation in (\ref{equ:gen_fit}) we have